Table of Contents

 Properties section, in which you can define properties in the exact same way you would define plug-in properties.

 The Inner Types are practical whenever you need to have multiple instances of an object in your plug-in.
 For example, you could define the Inner Type

 Band for an EQ plug-in, when you have a variable number of EQ bands.
 Each band would have the same property definition, with different values for each band.

 Note: The properties of Inner Types do not support RTPCs.
 Therefore, you can't use the

-To manipulate the Inner Type instances (Inner Objects) in your plug-in code, you need to use the
+To manipulate the Inner Type instances (Inner Objects) in your plug-in code, you need to request the service by deriving

-AK::Wwise::IPluginObjectStore interface provides functions for creating and deleting inner objects.
-When objects are created, they must be stored in a named list using the insertion and removal functions.
+When objects are created, they must be stored in a named list using the insertion (

 Band, and store it in the

-AK::Wwise::IAudioPlugin::NotifyInnerObjectAddedRemoved to be called on your plug-in.
+AK::Wwise::Plugin::NotificationsObjectStore::NotifyInnerObjectAddedRemoved to be called on your plug-in.
 This notification tells you that an object was added or removed from a list.
-It could come from an action from the user or from the Undo mechanism.

 Refer to the Wwise Source and Effect Plug-in Troubleshooting Guide if you run into any problems.